godatadriven/whirl/README.md

 ### SFTPOperator + PythonOperator + MySQL example

 In this example we have created an environment that spins up an SFTP Server and a MySQL instance in separate containers, together with the Airflow one.
-The environment contains two startup scripts in the `whirl.setup.d` folder: `01_prepare_sftp.sh` which adds an SFTP connection to Airflow and `02_prepare_mysql.sh` which adds a MySQL connection to Airflow.
+The environment contains two startup scripts in the `whirl.setup.d` folder:

+- `01_prepare_sftp.sh` which adds an SFTP connection to Airflow
+- `02_prepare_mysql.sh` which adds a MySQL connection to Airflow.

 To run the corresponding example DAG, perform the following (assuming you have put _whirl_ to your `PATH`)